-DEA And ICE Using Hidden Streetlight Surveillance Cameras Across The Country, According To Federal Documents
+DEA And ICE Using Hidden Streetlight Surveillance Cameras Across The Country According To Federal Documents

 In addition to using street lights to house surveillance cameras, the DEA has also deployed “covert surveillance cameras inside traffic barrels, a purpose-built product offered by a number of manufacturers,” as well as operating “a network of digital speed-display road signs that contain automated license plate reader technology within them.”

-ACLU senior advocacy and policy counsel Chad Marlow issued a statement to Quartz, saying that local law enforcement has previously pushed for street light surveillance cameras.
+ACLU senior advocacy and policy counsel Chad Marlow issued a statement to Quartz, saying that local law enforcement has previously pushed for streetlight surveillance cameras.

 “It basically has the ability to turn every streetlight into a surveillance device, which is very Orwellian to say the least.
 In most jurisdictions, the local police or department of public works are authorized to make these decisions unilaterally and in secret.
 There’s no public debate or oversight.”

 This surveillance revelation occurs as both the DEA and ICE are facing increasing criticism for their actions under the Trump administration.
 Gizmodo reports the ACLU sued ICE earlier this year, claiming that the agency tries to force families into accepting deportation.
 ICE has been criticized for its role in President Trump’s policy of separating immigrant children from their parents at the border.
 Last year, the DEA’s acting chief Chuck Rosenberg resigned, reportedly due to the president’s charge to be “rough” with criminal suspects.